Published: May 22, 2020

 A multi-million pound funding package from ethical business bank, Unity Trust Bank is enabling a not-for-profit social enterprise to support more than 150 businesses during the COVID-19 pandemic.
 Business & Enterprise Finance Ltd, trading as Business Enterprise Fund, has secured a £7.5m loan from the commercial bank with a social conscience to help SMEs in York and across the North East.

 The finance for BEF – an accredited lender of the Government’s Coronavirus Business Interruption Loan Scheme – will be used to provide average loan sizes of £45,000.

 Stephen Waud, chief executive at BEF, said: “The coronavirus outbreak presents unprecedented challenges to public health and SME businesses.
-“We appreciate that business owners may be concerned about the impact on their businesses and would like to work with them through these unsettling circumstances.
+“We appreciate that business owners may be concerned about the impact on their businesses.
+It’s our aim to work with them through these unsettling circumstances.

 “It’s times like this when our mission to support businesses and the communities they serve counts the most.

-“We have been a customer of Unity Trust Bank for seven years and their support has always been invaluable, but now more so than ever.
+“We have been a customer of Unity Trust Bank for seven years.
+Their support has always been invaluable, but now more so than ever.
 This funding package will make a real difference to business owners at this difficult time.”

 Founded in Bradford 15 years ago, BEF began lending to small businesses in the area to help them grow and thrive when other lenders couldn’t fully assist.